PetarDimitrov91/PetarDimitrov91/README.md

 ## I am on the way to become a Full Stack Web Developer!

-- 🔭 I’m currently working on creating a Portfolio.!
+- 🔭 I’m currently working on creating a Portfolio.
 - 🌱 I’m currently learning JavaScript BackEnd & DataBase Development with ExpressJS and MongoDB.
 The next technology that follows is TypeScript & Angular.
 - 👯 I’m looking to collaborate with another programmint enthusiasts.
 - 🥅 2022 Goals: To become a better programmer than a year before!